Pirates vs. Mets Player Props Betting Odds

 |3

-Check out the latest odds and place your bets on any of Bailey Falter's player props with BetMGM.
+Check out the latest odds and place your bets on any of Tylor Megill's player props with BetMGM.

 Pete Alonso Props